Cognitive Assessment

 All Kinds of Minds will interpret the W.I.S.C.-V or W.A.I.S.-IV results in conjunction with other information, such as observation and bio-psycho-social information, to reach a comprehensive understanding of a child's abilities and challenges.

-• The All Kinds of Minds Practice is appropriate if a Mild I.D. is queried.
+The All Kinds of Minds Practice is appropriate if a Mild I.D. is queried.
 To make this diagnosis of a Mild I.D., an assessment of adaptive ability will also be needed for an additional fee.
+This would involve an assessment to consider how an individual copes with everyday tasks and the degree of support needed across three domains: conceptual (e.g., academic skills), social (e.g., interpersonal skills), and practical (e.g., daily living skills).

-If your child needs an assessment for a Moderate, Severe, or Profound Intellectual Disability (I.D.), then the Children’s Disability Network Team (C.D.N.T.) is best placed to assess your child, as well as provide support.
-Additionally, if your child has a formal diagnosis of I.D. and you need an assessment of a co-occurring neurodivergent presentation, such as autism, then the C.D.N.T. best placed to assess your child and provide support.
+However, if a child needs an assessment for a Moderate, Severe, or Profound Intellectual Disability (I.D.), then the Children’s Disability Network Team (C.D.N.T.) is best placed to assess the child, as well as provide support.
+Additionally, if the child has a formal diagnosis of an I.D. and needs an assessment of a co-occurring neurodivergent presentation, such as autism, then the C.D.N.T. best placed to assess your child and provide support.

 The D.S.M.-5 categorises intellectual disability into four categories: mild, moderate, severe, and profound.
 These categories reflect the degree of difference and difficulty in intellectual and adaptive functioning, and they guide the type of supports that are needed.